 Horizontal axis: Exit multiple (±0.5x EBITDA range)

-3. Ignoring working capital swings — A rapidly growing acquisition can consume significant cash during integration.
+3. Ignoring working capital swings — Fast-growing acquisitions consume cash during integration.
+Aggressively.
+Model the cash, not just the P&L.

 Integration-Ready Models